This post was originally published on March 7, 2018, and updated most recently on March 6, 2021.

 Having a hub of information improves onboarding efficiency as well.
 In this case, onboarding refers to both new hires and additions to projects when they expand.
 With a history of the project and company, new additions are caught up to speed much faster.
 In turn, your team reduces the growing pains phase an uninformed person is sure to go through.

 The same goes for whenever you need a refresher.
-With the detailed history right at your fingertips, going back to the earliest correspondence with a client takes moments.
+With the detailed history right at your fingertips, going back to your first communication with a client takes moments.
 From copywriters to coders, having this level of information improves everyone’s workflow.

 Integrations extend the benefits of issue tracking software.
 This is especially true with chat apps, diagramming tools, and numerous other everyday office tools.
 It’s best to use a system with an open API so your team is afforded the same customization capabilities you have with your team’s workflow.